-Respect: The Scrum Team members must respect each other.
+Members must respect each other.

-Focus: The team focuses on the work to achieve the goals of the Sprint.
+The team focuses on the work to achieve the goals of the Sprint.

-Openness: Clear and open communication throughout the Sprint, between the team members and other stakeholders.
+Clear and open communication throughout the Sprint, between the team members and other stakeholders.

 Each person within the team commits to the goals of the Sprint.

-Courage: Team members have the courage to face up to tricky problems and to do what is right in any given situation.
+Individual members have the courage to face up to tricky problems and to do what is right in any given situation.

 What are the roles of a Scrum team?

-In a Scrum Team, the roles and responsibilities are very clearly outlined so that everyone knows what is expected from their work.
+The roles and responsibilities are very clearly outlined so that everyone knows what is expected from their work.

 Scrum Product Owner

-You’ll often hear this role referred to as “the key stakeholder”.
+You will often hear this role referred to as “the key stakeholder”.
 This is because a Scrum Product Owner communicates with and advocates for the customer throughout a Sprint.

-of all Scrum Team roles.
-It’s so much in demand, that we run a public Scrum Master Certified course
+The role of Scrum Master is the most popular of all Scrum team roles.
+It’s so much in demand, that we run a public course all year round.

 Scrum Developers (the Scrum Team)